ni/systemlink-operations-handbook/handbook/rbac/rbac.md

 If a user is  a member of multiple workspaces, the resources in those workspaces will be shown simultaneously within the grids and other views within SystemLink.
 This is useful when users need to view a rollup of resources across multiple workspaces.
 All grids within SystemLink feature a workspace column and filters that can be used to limit the resources shown in a grid to a particular set of workspaces.
 While resources in multiple workspaces may be viewed in a single grid, the actions a user can take against those resources may be different depending on their role in each workspace.

-!!! note "Considerations for WebVIs, dashboards, and JupyterNotebooks"
+!!! note "Considerations for WebVIs, dashboards, and Jupyter Notebooks"
     The privileges for WebVIs and dashboards control the create, view, update, and delete privileges for the WebVI and dashboard documents themselves.
 When a users opens and views a dashboard or WebVI the data they can access is determined by the privileges on the resources exposed by the WebVI or dashboard such as tags, queries, and notebooks.
 If a user does not have privileges to access the resources exposed by the WebVI or dashboard they will view no data.

-    When a user runs a JupyterNotebook from a *Report* or dashboard, the Notebook executes with the same privileges as the user.
+    When a user runs a Jupyter Notebook from a *Report* or dashboard, the Notebook executes with the same privileges as the user.
 This allows the creation of Notebooks without workspace logic.
 For example, the built-in dashboard for Systems Management includes a tile that show the number of alarms for various systems.
 This tile will only show systems within the logged in user's workspaces.
 If the user does not have privileges to view alarms, the tile returns no data.

 #### Service roles